molmedo3/cse15l-lab-reports/lab-report-1-week-2.md

 ## Step 5: Setting an SSH Key

+- Next, in order to save the time it takes logging in and logging out constantly, I set up an SSH key, by first running the command:
+    ```
+    ssh-keygen
+    ```
-- Next, in order to save the time it takes logging in and logging out constantly, I set up an SSH key, by first running the command "ssh-keygen", typed in y, then pressed enter twice so that I did not make a passphrase, which then generated the files public key and private key and I got this output:
+    Then, I typed in y and pressed enter twice so that I did not make a passphrase, which then generated the files public key and private key and I got this output:

 ![Image](labReportStep6.png)